top of page

 Cost/Stipend: No cost; a $3,600 stipend + partial reimbursement for transportation costs is provided to the participants.

-The Broad Summer Scholars Program (BSSP) provides opportunities to highly motivated high school students with a strong interest in science to spend six weeks at the Broad Institute.
-During the program, you’ll be matched with Broad scientists to conduct original, cutting-edge research projects in areas such as cancer biology, psychiatric disease, chemical biology, computational biology, infectious disease, genetics, genomics, and more.
+The Broad Summer Scholars Program (BSSP) allows high school students with a strong interest in science to spend six weeks at the Broad Institute.
+During the program, you’ll be matched with Broad scientists to conduct research in areas such as cancer biology, psychiatric disease, chemical biology, computational biology, infectious disease, genetics, and genomics.
+In addition to original research, you will explore scientific careers, attend scientific talks, and present your research to the Broad community in a scientific poster session.
+You will also attend a college fair, participate in social events, and meet other students who share your interests.

 Location: Boston, Worcester, and Springfield, MA